On the Horizon

 Dragonbane: Trudvang

 A Norse and Celtic-inspired dark fantasy setting using the Dragonbane rules (coming in 2026) — Free League has announced a four-volume set including a world book, a book of heroes, Jorgi’s Bestiary, and a four-part epic campaign called The Black Sun.
 Trudvang is a world of shadowed woods, fathomless mists, wrathful gods, and unsung heroes.
-Dragonbane itself is a really good rule engine: no classes, skill-based, armor as damage reduction, and some of the smoothest rules in print.
-Great pick if you want something rules-light but with real mechanical teeth.
+Dragonbane itself is a really good rules engine: no classes, skill-based, armor as damage reduction, and quick resolution mechanics.

 The Electrum Archive

 A rules-light science-fantasy zine RPG.
-Heavy on Dune, Morrowind, and Ultraviolet Grasslands vibes.
+Imagine a combination of Dune, Morrowind, and psychedelic fantasy vibes.
 You play inkseekers — adventurers who venture into the decaying world of Orn, looking for lost ink-tech and Elder artifacts in abandoned sandstorm shelters and fallen starships.
 Currency is literal drops of elder ink.

 Oath Hammer